raspberrypi/hats/README.md

 Address pins where present on a device should be set to zero.
 (NB reduced pin count variants of the recommended device – e.g. SOT23-5 package - usually have A[2:0] set to 0 anyway).

-Details of the EEPROM format can be found in the [EEPROM format specification](eeprom-format.md).
+Details of the EEPROM data format can be found in the [EEPROM format specification](eeprom-format.md).
 [Software tools](./eepromutils) are available for creation of valid EEPROM images, to flash an image or read and dump and image to/from an attached HAT EEPROM.

 [The following schematic fragment](eeprom-circuit.png) is an example of connecting an EEPROM  including a jumper and probe point to disable write protect.